 Research Integrity Office (RIO) is situated in JCU Connect and has the responsibility for management of research integrity.

 Investigation Panel/s conduct investigations of alleged breaches of the Research Code.
 The Panel must consist of a Chair and at least two other persons.
 The DO will select the panel members based on the nature of the alleged breach, conflict of interest and consideration of whether external panel members are required.
 Diversity of members is a necessary consideration in the appointment of a Panel.

 4. Procedural Fairness

 The principles of procedural fairness (also referred to as natural justice) apply to managing and investigating potential breaches of the Research Code.
 These principles contain the hearing rule (an opportunity to be heard), the rule against bias (decision-makers do not have a personal interest in the outcome) and the evidence rule (decision are based on evidence).
-The University must provide details of the allegation of potential breaches of the Research Code in writing to the person facing the allegation.
+The University must provide details of the allegation of potential breaches of the Research Code in writing to the Respondent.
 The person must be treated fairly and given the right to be heard through the opportunity to respond to any allegation in writing.

 To avoid compromising the outcome of any matter under assessment or investigation information should remain confidential and not be shared unless required, for example in compliance with funding agreement and policy requirements for bodies such as Australian Research Council and National Health & Medical Research Council.